 z-Loss Regularization

-PaLM introduced z-loss, an auxiliary loss term that penalizes large logits in the output layer: $L_{z} = \alpha \cdot log^{2}(Z)$, where $Z$ is the sum of exponentials in the softmax denominator.
+PaLM introduced z-loss, an auxiliary loss term that penalizes large logits in the output layer: $L_{z} = \alpha \cdot log^{2}(Z)$, where $Z$ is the sum of exponentials in the Transformer architecture denominator.
 This prevents attention entropy collapse and reduces the frequency of loss spikes.

 For pretraining, cosine annealing with warmup is the safest default schedule.
 Use 1 to 5% of total steps for warmup, then cosine decay to 10% of peak learning rate.
 This combination is robust across model sizes from 125M to 70B parameters.